 Scurrying along the granite parking barriers was a chipmunk, one of many weaving their way through the people in the parking lot.
 Though there was a sign that clearly stated that we were NOT to feed the wildlife, virtually nobody was heeding that command.
 Stopping for snacks in Denver, we had pockets full of food for the wildlife, and in direct violation of federal law, we tossed nuts for the chipmunks.
 Based on the reaction of the chipmunks, they were accustomed to people flouting the rules and keeping them supplied as winter slowly changed to spring.

 Once the chipmunks were sated, they scattered into the rocks and crevasses surrounding the parking lot, so we headed back down the mountain road.
 The view on either side of the road was dominated by fields of melting snow and cloud covered peaks.
-Descending the mountain was a much slower process than ascending it, as we intermittently stopped to allow the car’s breaks to cool.
-Failure to tend to the condition of the breaks could lead to the failure of said breaks, so we took out time dropping out of the clouds back toward the visitors center.
+Descending the mountain was a much slower process than ascending it, as we intermittently stopped to allow the car’s brakes to cool.
+Failure to tend to the condition of the brakes could lead to the failure of said brakes, so we took our time dropping out of the clouds back toward the visitors center.

 As we were approaching more level ground near the visitors center, we spotted some larger wildlife along the side of the road.
 Just behind a row of trees that obscured a small meadow, we spotted a pair of elk.
 Parking the car along the side of the road, we walked toward the elk in hopes of a close up picture.
 Surprisingly, the elk (which appeared to be a male and a female) paid little attention to us as we slowly approached them, seemingly more interested in munching on the greenery all around them.